Browse Items (163 total)

 PSpenceWD1601.jpg

 Bill Spence was born in Middlesborough.
-He abandoned his teacher training and joined the Royal Air Force in 1942 becoming a bomb aimer.
+He abandoned his teacher training and joined the Royal Air Force in 1942, becoming a bomb aimer.
 He completed 36 operations during his time in Bomber Command.
 Bill tells of his experiences while training in…

 PStempJ1502.jpg

-Joe was a navigator with 578 Squadron and later with 77 Squadron, flying Halifaxes and later Dakotas.
+Joe was a navigator with 578 Squadron and later with 77 Squadron, flying Halifaxes and then Dakotas.
 Joe has a sister and a brother.
 His brother ended his service with the Royal Air Force after an accident on a dinghy drill course left him deaf in…

 PLimerF1501.jpg